-After several failed attempts at journeys over the years, where I learned a great deal about how NOT to travel on horseback, including two short, taster rides around Cornwall (100 miles) and the South West (300 miles), I finally plucked up enough courage to head up to Durness, the most north-westerly town on Scottish mainland, and ride all the way back to my home near Bodmin Moor in Cornwall.
+Several attempts at journeys over the years failed, where I learned a great deal about how NOT to travel on horseback.
+That included two short, taster rides around Cornwall (100 miles) and the South West (300 miles).
+But in the end, I finally plucked up enough courage to head up to Durness, the most north-westerly town on Scottish mainland.
+There I would start my ride all the way back to my home near Bodmin Moor in Cornwall.

 The Most Unlikely Steed for the Job

 I chose my 9 year-old Ardennes gelding, Taliesin to be my companion for the journey, along with my faithful wolf-hybrid, Spirit.
-Taliesin is safe, solid, dependable and totally unflappable, if a little slow, and he doesn’t mind travelling alone, which is a bonus.
+Taliesin is safe, solid, dependable and totally unflappable, if a little slow.
+Most importantly he doesn’t mind travelling alone, which is a bonus.

 I’ve had Taliesin from when he was an unhandled foal.
 Initially I was on the Internet looking for some cats to rescue.
 Then I came across a website advertising horses in France, destined for slaughter.
 There were loads of horses on the site, and I really didn’t want any more, but he and another foal really caught my attention.
 I couldn’t get them out of my head!
 So against everyone’s advice, I bought them both, and had them transported over to England.
 To this day, it is the best thing I have ever done.

 I never guessed that 9 years later, I would be fulfilling that childhood dream.
 I would become a Long Rider, because I actually did travel an entire country from Scotland to Cornwall on horseback.

 The Route, Planning and Preparation to Travel an Entire Country on Horseback

 It was pretty late in the summer before I committed to doing the ride.
 I was nervous about doing it.
 But the overwhelming feeling that I wanted to be out there and travel on horseback had finally gotten the better of me.